 The narrative about this year has been centered around making it through 2020.
-After a few months of hearing this message over and over I realized that I had grown tired of hearing about how terrible this year has been.
-Even the most positive personalities have encouraged me to, “make it through.”
+After a few months of hearing this message over and over, I realized that I had grown tired of hearing about how terrible this year has been.
+Even the most positive personalities have encouraged me to, “Make it through.”

 Making it through isn’t enough for me.
 Yes, 2020 has been a year of change and uncertainty and, (in some cases) insanity.
-Even in the worst of times I don’t want to simply exist and wait for the world to get better.
+Even in the worst of times, I don’t want to simply exist and wait for the world to get better.

 I want to thrive.
 I want Wilderness Agency to thrive.
 I want my team to thrive.
 I want you to thrive.

-It seems we have given up on success and innovation and dreaming.
+It seems we have given up on success and innovation and dreams.
 We are settling for the status quo.
 Recently I decided to stop settling for less from myself.
-I’m not going to wait for the world to get better, instead I am going to make the world better.
+I’m not going to wait for the world to get better, instead, I am going to make the world better.
 Each day, every person has the ability to make the world a better place.
 Showing your coworkers you care, staying positive when others are struggling, listening, and being a generally good person will make a big difference.

 You will find that if you are practicing these things your days will improve drastically.
 You will feel more upbeat and energetic.
 You can create a better environment by simply exuding positivity.

 As we head into the upcoming holiday season, it’s important to stay focused and positive.
 I have found that unplugging from technology and maintaining healthy sleep habits have helped me stay positive and renew my energy.